uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

     votes = models.IntegerField(default=0)
 ```

-To activate our poll application in our project, add it to the installed apps within *lab3/settings.py*.
+To activate our poll application in our project, add it to the installed apps within `lab3/settings.py`.
+This file already exists, you do not need to create it.

 ```python
 INSTALLED_APPS = [